-Create Session Manager preferences (command line) - AWS Systems Manager
+Create a Session Manager preferences document (command line) - AWS Systems Manager

-For information about using command line tools to update existing Session Manager preferences, see Update Session Manager preferences (command line).
+For information about using the command line to update existing Session Manager preferences, see Update Session Manager preferences (command line).

 For an example of how to create session preferences using AWS CloudFormation, see Create a Systems Manager document for Session Manager preferences in the AWS CloudFormation User Guide.